 4. Use The Cold

 If you can grasp it, roll the nipple between your thumb and forefinger.
-Then immediately use a moist paper towel or an ice cube wrapped in
+Then immediately use a moist paper towel or an ice cube wrapped in tissue to help the nipple become erect.
+Don’t use the ice for too long as it may become difficult to get the milk flowing when it’s excessively cold.

 Products You Can Use